 Sentinel dVPN Node Host Update

 1) Added the dVPN Moniker — ETH & Tendermint

-The dVPN Moniker was quite important a field to be added in order for nodes to build a reputation among users by helping users associate with their own custom ID, or moniker.
-This moniker can represent an entity, a group or an independent node.
+The dVPN Moniker was quite an important field to be added in order for nodes to build a reputation among users by helping users associate with their own custom ID or moniker.
+This moniker can represent an entity, a group, or an independent node.